 Emotional attachment is the sense of emotional connection people feel toward others.
-Experiences during early childhood can shape a person’s emotional attachment type, influencing the relationships they form in adolescence and adulthood.
+Experiences during early childhood can shape a person’s emotional attachment type, making it secure or avoidant.

 Psychologists coined the term “attachment theory” in the 1950s to describe the effect of early childhood interactions on personality and behavioral traits throughout life.